Brooke McIntosh: Career

+Partnership with Toste for Canada

 2017–18 season

 In January 2018, McIntosh/Toste won gold in the novice division at the Canadian Championships, setting a new Canadian record (120.24).

 2018–19 season

 In the 2018–2019 season, McIntosh/Toste debuted in the ISU Junior Grand Prix series.
 They opened the season in August at the JGP Slovakia, where they finished fifth.
 In September, they competed at the JGP Czech Republic, finishing tenth.

 In January 2019, they won silver in the junior division at the Canadian Championships.
 Both also competed in the singles events (in the novice division) – McIntosh finished eighth and Toste ninth.

 In March 2019, they represented Canada at the World Junior Championships, finishing tenth.

 2019–20 season

 Competing on the Junior Grand Prix for their second season, McIntosh/Toste placed fifth at the 2019 JGP United States in Lake Placid and sixth at the 2019 JGP Russia in Chelyabinsk.

 These results qualified a place for a Canadian junior pair team at the 2020 Winter Youth Olympics in Lausanne, and they were subsequently selected to take that spot; as a result of which, they did not attend the 2020 Canadian Junior Championships, which overlapped with the Youth Olympics.
 They placed fourth at the Youth Olympics in the pairs event and also placed fourth in the team competition.

 Following the Youth Olympics, coach Andrew Evans announced that Toste would be retiring to focus on attending university while McIntosh would search for a new partner.
 A month later, Evans announced that McIntosh had formed a new partnership with Benjamin Mimar.